-When a tenant or landlord breaches the Residential Tenancies Act, it’s important to understand what you can do to put it right.
+When a tenant or landlord breaches the Residential Tenancies Act 1986 (the Act), it is important to understand what you can do to put it right.

-You can’t write clauses into tenancy agreements that conflict with the Act.
-The Tenancy Tribunal may consider such clauses to be unenforceable – meaning they have no effect and in some cases these clauses may amount to an unlawful act.
+You cannot write conditions into tenancy agreements that conflict with the Act.
+The Tenancy Tribunal may consider these conditions to be unenforceable – meaning they have no effect and in some cases these conditions can be an unlawful act.

-Generally clauses likely to be unenforceable are clauses that:
+Generally conditions likely to be unenforceable are conditions that:

 - ask a tenant to do more than the Act requires them to do